-A nitrogen soil test can evaluate nitrogen carryover from heavily fertilized row crops such as potatoes, sugar beets or onion.
+A nitrogen soil test can evaluate nitrogen carryover from heavily fertilized row crops such as potatoes, sugarbeets or onions.

-Soil samples should represent the 0- to 12-inch and 12- to 24-inch soil depths or the effective root zone since nitrate nitrogen ( $NO_3N$ ) is mobile in the soil.
+Soil samples should represent soil depths of 0 to 12 and 12 to 24 inches or the effective root zone since nitrate nitrogen (NO3N) is mobile in the soil.

-The soil test values in Table 1 represent the sum of the nitrate nitrogen and ammonium $(NH_4)$ nitrogen in the top 2 feet of soil by 1 foot increments or the effective root zone.
+The soil test values in Table 2 represent the sum of the nitrate nitrogen and ammonium (NH4) nitrogen in the top 2 feet of soil by 1 foot increments or the effective root zone.